bibbox/img-bbmri-eric-negotiator/README.md

 `mvn clean compile war:war`

-This will create a bbmri-negotiator-*version*.war ind the target directory.
+This will create a bbmri-negotiator-*version*.war in the target directory.